Li Shubin: Management career

 In 1995 his old club Liaoning F.C. gave him his first chance of senior management, however his first attempt of coaching was not a success and he relegated Liaoning to the second tier at the end of the season.
 While he obviously stepped down from the Head coaching position Li was allowed to remain as an assistant coach of the team until 2002 except for a brief return to the Head coaching job in 2000.
-It was as an assistant when he joined the Chinese national team in 2003 and worked under Arie Haan and Zhu Guanghu until he left under Zhu's regime.
+He joined the China national team as an assistant coach in 2003 and worked under Arie Haan and Zhu Guanghu until he left in Zhu's regime.

-Li would once again join Liaoning in May 2008 in a slightly different role as Team leader and Head of Chinese coaching staff, however it was not a happy return and Liaoning went on a losing streak, which saw the Head coach Werner Lorant sacked while his coaching team along with Li were dispersed of.
+Li would once again join Liaoning in May 2008 in a slightly different role as team leader and head of Chinese coaching staff, however it was not a happy return and Liaoning went on a losing streak, which saw the Head coach Werner Lorant sacked while his coaching team along with Li were dispersed of.
 In September 2008 Li was brought in to manage top-tier club Changchun Yatai to see out the remainder of the season, however under his leadership results improved and the club went on to have an industrious following campaign that saw them come runners-up at the end of the 2009 Chinese Super League campaign.
 Despite the improved results Li was allowed to leave the club at the end of the season as they brought in Shen Xiangfu to lead them in following campaign.